-Enwonwu, Ben C. (1917-1994) words
+Enwonwu, Ben C. (1917-1994) 971 words

 Benedict Chukwukadibia Enwonwu was a pioneer African modernist and the first African transnational artist to gain global visibility, having had his art exhibited in Europe, Africa, USA, and also in Asia well before 1950.
 Enwonwu was born in Onicha in Eastern Nigeria in 1917 and grew up in a cosmopolitan market town that was a center of indigenous Igbo culture and British colonial control.
 The origins of Enwonwu’s art lie in the complex historical and cultural environments from which the artist emerged.
 A sculptor and painter, his art was a complex amalgamation of British colonial culture and indigenous Igbo/African systems of representation that framed the artist’s early years.
 His father was a sculptor who produced both ritual and secular artworks for indigenous Onitsha society and Enwonwu was first introduced to the conceptual structures of Igbo aesthetics through his father’s practice.
-Throughout his life, Enwonwu described himself as a sculptor and used his father traditional tools of sculpture, mainly an adz, to produce his own works.
+Throughout his life, Enwonwu described himself as a sculptor and used his father’s traditional tools of sculpture, mainly an adz, to produce his own works.
 Ben Enwonwu died in 1994 and left a legacy of significant art and notable critical interventions, which reflected his insistence on formulating a notion of African modernist practice that built on important indigenous styles and aesthetics.
 His various artworks, writings and commentary on the art of his time are among the most substantial of any modern artist in the global context.

 Enwonwu began his formal art education in the Nigerian colonial educational system under Kenneth C. Murray with whom he studied from 1933 to 1937 and who exhibited the works of his pioneer students (including Enwonwu) in London in 1937.
 Upon graduation, Enwonwu taught for seven years in Nigerian secondary schools from 1938 culminating in a posting to Benin City from 1941 to 1944.
 In addition to his sustained study of European modes of representation during this period, Enwonwu digested the centuries old traditions of Edo art whose indigenous aesthetic frameworks he imbibed through apprenticeship with the master sculptors of the Benin royal guilds.

 Enwonwu received a British government scholarship to study in the United Kingdom and moved there in 1944.
-He attended Goldsmith College, and studied at Oxford’s Ashmolean before completing his formal education at the Slade School of Fine Arts of the University of London where he studied art, obtained a post-graduate diploma in anthropology and presented the first in a series of well received exhibitions that eventually secured his fame as “Africa’s greatest artist”.
+He attended Goldsmiths College, and studied at Oxford’s Ashmolean Museum before completing his formal education at the Slade School of Fine Arts of the University of London where he studied art, obtained a post-graduate diploma in anthropology and presented the first in a series of well received exhibitions that eventually secured his fame as “Africa’s greatest artist”.
 However, the most significant development in Enwonwu’s art in this period was his adoption of the Onitsha-Igbo masquerade pantheon as a conceptual framework.
 From his initial representation of such masquerades in a 1949 painting, this imagery quickly became the core of a personal style.

 The unique circumstances of Enwonwu’s career meant that he was subject to competing interests: on one hand, the British colonial order tried to claim the artist for its project of benevolent tutelage in the colonies, which sought to shape the colonial subject into a flag-carrying supporter of British imperialism.
 In contrast, Enwonwu’s African and African Diaspora audiences held up his international success as evidence of the capabilities of Africans freed from colonial domination.
 His work was inserted into a pan-African struggle for African emancipation from colonial rule, which saw the artist lauded by African anti-colonial nationalists, African American anti-segregationists, and Black British subjects, who all co-opted the artist as a major figure of global black aspiration.